- This event has passed.

 Sufi Ruhaniat International Zikr & Dervish Class

-An event every week that begins at 7:00pm on Wednesday, repeating until December 31, 2018
+An event every week that begins at 7:00 pm on Wednesday, repeating indefinitely

 Zikr is the Sufi Ceremony of the Remembrance of God, a traditional ecstatic practice of the Sufis, as observed by the order of the Sufi Ruhaniat International.
 We will be singing very old sacred phrases in Arabic.